American Cancer Society // Infographics // 2016

 Inequities In Pain Treatment

-90% of the morphine used globally, is administered in Australia, New Zealand, Canada, the United States and some European countries alone, leaving just 10% for the rest of the world.
+84% of the morphine used globally, is administered in Australia, New Zealand, Canada, the United States, France, Germany, the United Kingdom, Spain, and Italy alone, leaving just 16% for the rest of the world.

 Advocate For Global Change